-This is my favorite frosting because it is so versatile, not too sweet and though intimidating to make at the start, it is a skill quickly mastered!
+This is my favorite frosting because it is so versatile and not too sweet.
+Though intimidating to make initially, it is a skill quickly mastered!

-Start with room temperature egg whites and butter and have your sugar, cream of tartar and water ready.
-You’ll also need a glass measuring cup, a heavy pot, stand mixer and good candy thermometer.
+Start with room temperature egg whites and butter, and have your sugar, cream of tartar and water ready.
+You’ll need a glass measuring cup, a heavy pot, stand mixer and good candy thermometer.

 - Have everything you need ready; egg whites measured and all other ingredients out.
 Make sure things are at the right temperature.